Canadian Métis Council - Intertribal

-Membership is $100.00 the processing time is 12-24 weeks NON-REFUNDABLE (prices subject to change without notice)
+Membership is $125.00 NON-REFUNDABLE (prices subject to change without notice) PAYABLE TO CMC

 - How long does it take to get my card?

-The current processing time is 12-24 weeks.
-They are done on a First come first served basis.
+The current processing time is 4-6 months.
+They are done on a first come first served basis.

 - What is the cost for genealogy?

-Genealogy is $200.00 NON-REFUNDABLE (prices subject to change without notice) Payable to MGCC
+Genealogy is $250.00 NON-REFUNDABLE (prices subject to change without notice) PAYABLE TO MGCC

 - Can I self identify as a Métis?